infobloxopen/db-controller/docs/index.md

    - sslMode: Indicates of the connection to the DB instance requires secure connection values "require" or "disable"
    - passwordSecretRef: The name of the secret that contains the password for this connection
    - passwordSecretKey: Optional value for the key value, default value is "password"
-   - shape: The value of shape, see DatabaseClaim, specified here when defined by FragmentKey
+   - shape: The optional value of shape, see DatabaseClaim, specified here when defined by FragmentKey
-   - minStorageGB: The value of minStorageGB, see DatabaseClaim, specified here when defined by FragmentKey
+   - minStorageGB: The optional value of minStorageGB, see DatabaseClaim, specified here when defined by FragmentKey
-   - engineVersion: The version of RDS instance, for now Postgres version, but could be other types
+   - engineVersion: The optional version of RDS instance, for now Postgres version, but could be other types
+   - ReclaimPolicy: The optional ReclaimPolicy value defines policy, default delete, possible values: delete, recycle

 * defaultMasterUsername: Value of MasterUsername if not specified in FragmentKey
 * defaultShape: Value of Shape if not specified in FragmentKey or DatabaseClaim
 * defaultMinStorageGB: Value of MinStorageGB if not specified in FragmentKey or DatabaseClaim
 * defaultEngineVersion: Value of EngineVersion if not specified in FragmentKey or DatabaseClaim
+* defaultReclaimPolicy: The ReclaimPolicy policy default delete, possible values: delete, recycle

 The configMap and credential secrets must be mounted to volumes within the pod for the db-controller.
 This ensures that when the keys are updated, the